Credit cards for fair or average credit

 Capital One credit card features and benefits

-No matter which Capital One card you decide is right for you, you’ll get great features and benefits that can make using your card responsibly that much easier.
+Capital One credit cards share certain features and benefits that can make using your card responsibly that much easier.
 Here are a few:

 • $0 foreign transaction fees: You won’t pay a fee for purchases made outside the U.S. using your Capital One credit card.
 View important rates and disclosures.

-• $0 liability for unauthorized charges: If your card is lost or stolen, you won’t be responsible for charges you didn’t authorize.2
+• $0 liability for unauthorized charges: If your card is lost or stolen, you won’t be responsible for charges you didn’t authorize.

-• 24/7 account monitoring: Eno, your Capital One assistant, can help keep an eye on your accounts 24/7 and reach out if something unusual is spotted.3
+• 24/7 account monitoring: Eno, your Capital One assistant, can help keep an eye on your accounts 24/7 and can reach out if something unusual is spotted.

-• Capital One Mobile app: Manage your accounts anywhere, anytime with the Capital One Mobile app.4
+• Capital One Mobile app: Manage your accounts anywhere, anytime with the mobile app.

-• Pick your own due date: Change your due date to gain more control over your finances.
+• Pick your own due date feature: Change your due date to help gain more control over your finances.

-When it comes to choosing a credit card, there are many factors to consider.
-Everyone’s financial situation and goals are different, so the best card for you isn’t determined by credit scores alone.
+When it comes to choosing a credit card, there are lots of factors to consider.
+Everybody’s financial situation and goals are different, so the best card for you isn’t determined by credit scores alone.

-If your credit scores are average or below average, here are some tips that may help you choose a card:
+If your credit scores are fair or average, here are some tips that may help you choose a card:

-1. Know your credit scores: Some cards are geared more toward people with fair credit scores.
-You can use free tools like CreditWise from Capital One to monitor your credit—even if you aren’t a Capital One cardholder.
+1. Know your credit scores.
+Some cards are specifically designed for people with fair credit scores.
+To better understand your credit situation so you can find the right card, you can use free tools like CreditWise from Capital One to monitor your credit report.
 You can also get free copies of your credit reports from the three major credit bureaus at AnnualCreditReport.com.

-2. Consider interest rates and annual fees: As you compare card options, be sure to consider the card’s annual fee and the annual percentage rate (APR).
-If you’re likely to carry a balance, you may want to avoid cards with high interest rates.
+2. Consider interest rates and annual fees.
+As you compare card options, be sure to consider a card’s annual fee and the annual percentage rate (APR).
+One way to minimize or avoid interest charges?
+Pay off your statement balance every month.

-3. Don’t rule out secured credit cards: If you have fair credit scores, qualifying for unsecured credit cards may be challenging.
-In this case, secured cards can be a great option.
-With automatic credit line reviews, you could be considered for a higher credit limit in as few as six months.
-And with responsible use, you could position yourself to get your deposit back and upgrade to an unsecured card.
+3. Don’t rule out secured credit cards.
+If you have fair credit scores, qualifying for unsecured credit cards may be challenging.
+In this case, secured cards can be an option.
+With automatic credit line reviews, you could be considered for a higher credit limit in as little as six months.
+And with responsible use of your card, you could position yourself to get your deposit back and upgrade to an unsecured card.

 Key takeaways: Credit cards for average credit